 - Include your name, phone number, address (optional), and email.
-Including a physical address is a matter of personal preference.
-You may consider including your local address if it serves a purpose, such applying for positions in that town.
+You may consider including your local address if it serves a purpose, such as applying for positions in that town.
 If posting online, you may choose to omit the address altogether or include only a city and state for personal safety reasons. - If you use your cell phone as your contact phone number, be prepared to handle a professional conversation wherever you may answer your calls.
-Only use a work phone if it is appropriate for you to receive calls at work. - Your phone number should be listed using one of these formats:
+Only use a work phone if it is appropriate for you to receive calls at work. - Your phone number should be listed using one of these formats: 785-987-6543, (316) 123-4567, 785.555.5555.

-- Your phone number should be listed using one of these formats: 785-987-6543, (316) 123-4567, 785.555.5555 - Your email address should be professional (DO NOT USE partyhound@ku.edu).
-If you are a graduating senior, use a non-KU email address. - Your name is generally bold and a few points larger in font size than the rest of the resume. - Be consistent with the name you use across all of your materials including resume, cover letter, references, and online application.
+- Your email address should be professional (DO NOT USE hotlips@ku.edu).
+If you are a graduating senior, use a non-KU email address. - Your name is generally bold and a few points larger in font size than the rest of the resume. - Be consistent with the name you use across all of your materials, including resume, cover letter, references and online application.